kubernetes/minikube/site/content/en/docs/drivers/kvm2.md

 ### Nested Virtulization

-if you are running kvm inside a nested virtualized VM follow [this tutorial](https://stafwag.github.io/blog/blog/2018/06/04/nested-virtualization-in-kvm/) to config the kernel modules. also https://computingforgeeks.com/how-to-install-kvm-virtualization-on-debian/
+If you are running KVM in a nested virtualization environment ensure your config the kernel modules correctly follow either [this](https://stafwag.github.io/blog/blog/2018/06/04/nested-virtualization-in-kvm/)  or [this](VM follow to config the kernel modules. also https://computingforgeeks.com/how-to-install-kvm-virtualization-on-debian/) tutorial.

 ## Troubleshooting